Sunday, January 3, 2021

 "An enraged fan hurls a large rock at one of the players on the opposing team.
 Each coach rolls a D6 and adds their FAME to the roll.
 The fans of the team that rolls higher are the ones that threw the rock.
 In the case of a tie a rock is thrown at each team!
 Decide randomly which player in the other team was hit (only players on the pitch are eligible) and roll for the effects of the injury straight away.
 No Armour roll is required."

-Adapted: A block or stone or rock, tree branch or whatever represents something above falls on someone.
-Each side rolls 1d6 + and add the highest HD on their side to see who is hits.
+Adapted: A block or stone or rock, tree branch or whatever represents something from above falls on someone.
+Each side rolls 1d6 and adds the highest HD on their side to see who is hit.
 Ties mean both.
 They take some damage TBD.
-Still need to find the random malice in spirit of the original.
+Still need to find the random malice in spirit of the original table.

 12 - Pitch Invasion: